malteschmitz/tessla-atom2/IMPLEMENTATION.md

   * `consumeToolBar`: Gets a manager object to set up the toolbar for this package.
   * `provideLinter`: Passes back a `TeSSLaLinter` object to the base linter.
   * `provideAutocomplete`: Passes back a `TeSSLaAutocompleter` object to Autocomplete+

+## lib/autcomplete

+All files within this directory are responsible for autocompletion within text editors.
+Currently it contains only a single file that defines the `TeSSLaAutocompleter` object.
+The Autocomplete+ package is a core package of atom and provides an infrastructure for custom autocompleters.
+A package can extend or replace the standard autocompleter in different contexts.
+See [Autocomplete+](https://github.com/atom/autocomplete-plus) for further information about the package.

+The `TeSSLaAutocompleter` has some properties that are used by Autocomplete+ to decide in which context it should use the suggestions provided by `TeSSLaAutocompleter`.
+The section _Defining A Provider_ in the [documentation](https://github.com/atom/autocomplete-plus/wiki/Provider-API#defining%20a%20provide) explaines all properties and their effects in detailed.

+The starting point for the autocompleter ist the `getSuggestions` method.
+It gets an object of options from Autocomplete+.
+The most important ones are `options.editor` which contains the actual [TextEditor](https://atom.io/docs/api/v1.2.1/TextEditor) and the `options.prefix` that contains the word the user just types in.
+Both are used to filter the relevant suggestions from the included files and the list of keywords, types and constants.
+The includes from the file the user is currently working in are resolved and contents of these files are considered for suggestions.
+If one of those files also contains includes those includes are ignored to make IO operations to read those files more efficient.
+To extract symbols like variables and functions from the included files the string with the file contents is parsed by regular expressions.
+For detailed information about the exact information see [TeSSLaAutocompleter](https://github.com/malteschmitz/tessla2-atom/blob/master/lib/autocomplete/tessla-autocompleter.coffee)